bobbicodes/graph/README.md

 I believe that things like this alone could cover a significant percentage of use cases, and once the appropriate primitives are abstracted, it will pave the way to covering additional ones.

+A goal I have in mind would be to move on to free trees and eventually arbitrary graphs.
+I'd really love to be able to create a mind-map with this to represent knowledge graphs, etc.

 ## Development

 Do the thing: